Aina Onabolu

-Aina Onabolu (1882 – 1963) was a pioneering Nigerian modern arts teacher and painter who was an important figure in the introduction of arts into the curriculum of secondary schools in the country.
+Chief Aina Onabolu OBE (1882 – 1963) was a pioneering Nigerian modern arts teacher and painter who was an important figure in the introduction of arts into the curriculum of secondary schools in the country.
 He promoted the drawing of environmental forms in a verisimilitudinous style and was known for his early modern work in portraiture.
 Aina is the great-grandfather of Canadian pop singer Joseph Onabolu.

 Early life and education

 Aina Onabolu was born in Ijebu-Ode in 1882.
 His father was a successful merchant and his mother was also a trader.

 He started painting at the early age of 12, inspired by the cheap re-produced illustrations of Western arts which were prominent in many Nigerian magazines and religious books.
 By the age of 32, he was able to exhibit his own works and was quite popular as a knowledgeable and skilled artist.
 He later traveled abroad to study art at Académie Julian in Paris and at a school in London; before his sojourn abroad, he was already a competent and self-taught draftsman.
 He completed his studies with a diploma in fine arts and a teacher's certificate from St. John Woods College, London in 1922.
+He was known for his famous painting of Spencer Savage.
+He was the first person to teach art into secondary schools.